jonathanatuscpsu/DM-python/README.md

-# Data Mining in Python
+# Data Mining/Business Analytics in Python

-This repository hosts online learning materials for undergraduate and graduate **Data Mining / Business Analytics** courses taught by **[Dr. Zhaohu (Jonathan) Fan](https://www.scheller.gatech.edu/directory/faculty/fan/index.html)**.
+This repository hosts online learning materials for undergraduate and graduate **Data Mining/Business Analytics** courses taught by **[Dr. Zhaohu (Jonathan) Fan](https://www.scheller.gatech.edu/directory/faculty/fan/index.html)**.

 The notes are written in Python and are designed to support: